 When a conflict or a dispute ultimately leads to a litigation, that’s when the call for a Lawyers need comes into play.
-What a lawyer provides as a professional service to his clients in dispute is a real redressal for legal situation lockdown.
-A lawyer will give suggestions and advice which will prevent the co-founders from reaching to a point of dispute and conflict or in other words chaos in the internal management.
-For example, a lawyer hired by founders of a company, will make sure that the agreement (Memorandum of Association and Articles of Association) that is made to start-up a company, between the founders and other legal documents are scrutinized properly and legally bind the parties mentioned in the agreement.
+What a lawyer provides a professional service to his clients in dispute is a real redressal for legal situation lockdown.
+A lawyer will give suggestions and advice which will prevent the co-founders from reaching a point of dispute and conflict or in other words chaos in the internal management.
+For example, a lawyer hired by founders of a company will make sure that the agreement (Memorandum of Association and Articles of Association) that is made to start-up a company, between the founders and other legal documents are scrutinised properly and legally bind the parties mentioned in the agreement.

 Another simple way to avoid conflicts and disputes amongst co-founders is by having a Tie-Breaker Policy, where if two founders or creators of a company are at a conflicting situation, a third co-founder who is particularly effective, can take the final decision as long as politics remain on the sideline.
 The best startup advocates in India can draw up a Tie-breaker policy for your startup.

 Clauses Which can Emphasise on stopping out dispute before it starts

 Contribution and Ownership of Each Partner to the Firm

 It is important to mention clearly the ownership pattern of each partner addressing the percentage and number of shares held individually.
 Depending upon the number of shares held, co-founders are assigned their voting rights which also if clearly mentioned could avert serious complications.
 In the case of Housing.com, the shareholding pattern with regard to the capital invested, the effort made by the partners was missing in the agreement.
 Also, no provision with regard to the vesting of shares was explicitly mentioned as such.